veracode/Veracode-Community-Projects/README.md

 - [Veracode Notifier](https://github.com/ctcampbell/veracode-notifier) ([Ctcampbell](https://github.com/ctcampbell)) - Lambda function that sends a message to a web hook, for instance for use with Slack

 - [VeraHooks Mitigation Webhooks](https://github.com/sebcoles/VeraHooks) ([Seb Coles](https://github.com/sebcoles)) - React .NET Core solution for creating custom webhooks that watch application profiles and trigger when mitigations meet specified conditions.

-- [Veracode Dynamic Analysis Examples](https://github.com/anon-veracoder/veracode-dynamic-analysis-api-examples) ([anon-veracoder](https://github.com/anon-veracoder)) - Dynamic Analysis API Examples.
-Currently includes example code for using the Scanner Variables feature, where credentials can be defined and updated at the account level, and referenced in Selenium login scripts.

 ## Secure coding examples